sjarapahni/sjarapahni.github.io/README.md

 ##  🏃🏽‍♀️ Personal Projects
 ### 🏅 Half Marathon 2026 Journey
-I’ve always been a runner, but recently I’ve approached it scientifically : tracking heart rate, cardio fitness, pace, and vertical oscillation.
+I’ve always been a runner, with pace of 6:30/km but barely breath, recently I’ve approached it scientifically : first tracking heart rate, cardio fitness, pace, and vertical oscillation.

-In this journey i explore discipline, endurance, and the intersection between physical performance and mental focus.
+In this journey I explore discipline, endurance, and the intersection between physical performance and mental focus.

 ### 📷 Photography